mtaha-sec/secure-serverless-file-sharing/README.md

 	-H "Authorization: Bearer <IdToken>"

 # Notes:
- - Only authenticated users with a valid JWT token can delete files.  sperate codes
+ - Only authenticated users with a valid JWT token can delete files.